 For the first two eps, the series seemed silly rather than funny.
 After a while, though, the Pythonesque humour started to kick in.
 This series depends on running gags.
 One girl in the class has low self-esteem.
 This starts fairly normally but ends up with her hiding in the henhouse, ghostly and suicidal.
 Another strange character starts out as absent-minded and ends up spaced out, taking off like a rocket during a field trip.
 And like the animations in the Monty Python shows, there is a rabbit doing its little silent-film comic sketches in the most unexpected places.
 In conclusion, this series isn't like Magister Negimagi at all.
 It's more like Azumanga Daioh on acid.

 Last con showed the live-action Nana movie, about two girls called Nana who have opposite characters, are moving in opposite directions and represent the two feminine beauty ideals of modern Japan: the foul-mouthed slut in black leather and the innocent little girl in white lace.
-Who knows, modern Japan may have room for more beauty ideals, but this division goes back to Kimagure Orange Road, where the girls were close friends even though they were after the same boy, and was represented at this year's con not only by the animated Nana series but by the live-action film Shimotsumana Monogatari, where Nana Black and Nana White are called Ichigo and Momoko.
+Who knows, modern Japan may have room for more beauty ideals, but this division goes back to Kimagure Orange Road, where the two girls, a "rough" one and a "sweet" one, were close friends even though they were after the same boy.
+It was represented at this year's con not only by the animated Nana series, but by the live-action film Shimotsumana Monogatari, where Nana Black and Nana White are called Ichigo and Momoko.
 The Christian virgin/whore concept seems to have burrowed its way into the Japanese collective unconscious, but, as always, with a twist.

 I took care not to watch any of these shows, so one might wonder why I bring it up.
 Well, Nana White, or any of her clones, embodies the "Lolita" ideal: women who look and act underage - in a very sweet, demure way, of course - even when they're well over eighteen.
 Anime characters tend to look ten years younger than they are anyway, but especially the females seem to have an arrested growth problem.
 Bimbette forever, yay.
 But what's funny is the recent trend called "Gothic Lolita".
 Don't we all know what "gothic" is: black eye make-up, Dracula-esque outfits if not downright studded leather SM-wear, scary music enjoyed in dark haunts; flirting with the occult side of life, the twin mysteries of sex and death.
 In this "gothic" scene, imagine wide-eyed little girls in Victorian-maid outfits listening to sugary J-pop while sucking on their milkshakes.
 Hardly gothic, is it?
 But the short intro for Shimotsumana Monogatari gives a hint on where the "gothic" comes in: "Among other things, enjoy the gap of Momoko's character who looks all innocent and childish on the outside, but inside, is really nobody's fool."
 The sweeter on the outside, the colder on the inside.
 And where real-reality Gothic Lolitas couldn't fight their way out of a paper bag, anime has various teddy-bear-clutching sugar dolls (I remember a parody of the type in a Dirty Pair OAV) who just happen to be deadly killers.
 This is the twist added to the foreign concept: never mind the whore, fear the virgin.